jasonmccormack1970/ETNA_MFG_HACKATHON_TEMPLATE/README.md

 ## How to enable CORS for Express-GraphQL & Apollo Server

-IF you follow many of the example on how to configure you Express-GraphQL & Apollo Server you may encounter a problem with Cross-origin resource sharing, (CORS)
+If you follow many of the example on how to configure an Express-GraphQL & Apollo Server you may encounter a problem with Cross-origin resource sharing, (CORS)

 Example:

 ```
 Access to fetch at 'http://localhost:3100/graphql' from origin 'http://localhost:3000' has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.
 ```

-The CORS middleware has been implemented on this repo
+The CORS middleware has already been implemented on this repo so this common error should not be encountered

 ```
 ./lib/index.js
+.
+.
 const cors = require('cors');
+.
+.
 app.use(cors());
 ```